Working groups

 Speaker: Florian Neumann

-The working group "Education and Dissemination" is developing heatflow.X, a program framework to create and bundle a number of IHFC science and outreach activities related to heat-flow research.
+The working group "Education and Dissemination" is developing heatflow.X, a program framework to create and bundle several IHFC science and outreach activities related to heat-flow research.
 The program aims at developing organizational structures, specific methods, and tools to effectively support the heat-flow community with transferable knowledge.

 Recent activities: